-User Onboarding Provide a facility for a company to onboard as a DIP user.
 User Roles Request Registered Users will view the role(s) they have currently been assigned and the business services they can interact with.
 They will have the ability to sign up for access to optional message channels.

-Agent Management Market Participants will be able nominate Agents that submit data on their behalf.
-Certificate Management Registered Users will manage their X509 certificates for accessing the system and encrypting their data. {may not be available here - yet to be decided as certificate management may be delivered separately} Payload download A web page will be available for interrogation and download for all message channels adopting Message Pattern B. DIP Reporting Access the DIP Performance, Audit Reports and alerting DIP Message Replay Access DIP message replay facility Data Portal Access Data management facilities
+Agent Management Market Participants will be able to nominate Agents that submit data on their behalf.
+Certificate Management Registered Users will manage their X509 certificates for accessing the system and encrypting their data. { may not be available here - yet to be decided as certificate management may be delivered separately } Payload download A web page will be available for interrogation and download for all message channels adopting Message Pattern B. DIP Reporting Access the DIP Performance, Audit Reports and alerting DIP Message Replay Access DIP message replay facility Data Portal Access Data management facilities